 This condensate is acidic, with a pH level between 3 and 4.
-Local building codes may require an in-line neutralizer, to be installed (not included) to treat this water.
+Local building codes may require an in-line neutralizer, such as the iB301, to be installed (not included) to treat this water.

 The maximum condensate flow rate is 1.8 GPH.